gwu-libraries/organization-genomics/episodes/01-tidiness.md

 Types of files and information you have generated:

 - Spreadsheet or tabular data with the data from your experiment and whatever you were measuring for your study.
+- Relational database organizing the data from your experiment.
+- Data dictionaries for all collected data.
 - Lab notebook notes about how you conducted those experiments.
 - Spreadsheet or tabular data about the samples you sent off for sequencing.
 Sequencing centers often have a particular format they need with the name of the sample, DNA concentration and other information.
 - Lab notebook notes about how you prepared the DNA/RNA for sequencing and what type of sequencing you're doing, e.g. paired end Illumina HiSeq.